Is the HubSpot Salesforce integration worth it?

 The payoff in daily operations

-Together, they’re pretty effective at filling each other’s blind spots in the following areas:
+Together, they’re pretty effective at filling each other’s blind spots:

 - Marketing to Sales: Qualified leads move automatically with scoring and activity history.